Stefon Diggs Player Prop Bets for NFL Week 12 | Buffalo vs. New Orleans 11/25/2021

 Season Stats

-- So far this season, 23.6% of the 390 passes thrown by his team have gone Diggs' way.

-- Diggs has seen the ball thrown his way 19 times in the red zone this season, 28.4% of his team's 67 red zone pass attempts.
+- With 19 targets in the red zone this season, Diggs has been on the receiving end of 28.4% of his team's 67 red zone pass attempts.

-- The Bills have run 60.7% passing plays and 39.3% rushing plays this season.
-They rank sixth in the NFL in scoring.
+- The Bills have called a pass in 60.7% of their plays from scrimmage this year while running the ball 39.3% of the time.
+This offensive attack ranks sixth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Diggs' matchup with the Saints.